temporalio/documentation/docs/server/production-deploy.md

 Here is a comprehensive list of all the hard (error) / soft (warn) server limits relevant to operating Temporal:

 - **GRPC**: GRPC has 4MB size limit ([per each message received](https://github.com/grpc/grpc/blob/v1.36.2/include/grpc/impl/codegen/grpc_types.h#L466))
-- **Event Batch Size**: The `DefaultTransactionSizeLimit` limit is [4MB](https://github.com/temporalio/temporal/pull/1363) - this is the largest transaction size we allow for event histories to be persisted.
+- **Event Batch Size**: The `DefaultTransactionSizeLimit` limit is [4MB](https://github.com/temporalio/temporal/pull/1363).
+This is the largest transaction size we allow for event histories to be persisted.
   - This is configurable with `TransactionSizeLimit`, if you know what you are doing.
-- **Blob size limit**: For incoming payloads (including workflow context), [we warn at 512KB and error at 2MB](https://github.com/temporalio/temporal/blob/v1.7.0/service/frontend/service.go#L133-L134).
+- **Blob size limit**: For incoming payloads (including Workflow context), [we warn at 512KB and error at 2MB](https://github.com/temporalio/temporal/blob/v1.7.0/service/frontend/service.go#L133-L134).
   - This is configurable with [`BlobSizeLimitError` and `BlobSizeLimitWarn`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/configs/config.go#L378-L379), if you know what you are doing.
-- **History total size limit**: We warn at 10MB and error at 50mb (leading to terminated workflow)
+- **History total size limit**: We warn at 10MB and error at 50mb (leading to a terminated Workflow Execution).
   - This is configurable with [`HistorySizeLimitError` and `HistorySizeLimitWarn`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/configs/config.go#L380-L381), if you know what you are doing.
-- **History total count limit**: We warn at 10,000 events and error at 50,000 events (leading to terminated workflow)
+- **History total count limit**: We warn at 10,000 events and error at 50,000 events (leading to a terminated Workflow Execution).
   - This is configurable with [`HistoryCountLimitError` and `HistoryCountLimitWarn`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/configs/config.go#L382-L383), if you know what you are doing.
 - **Search Attributes**:
   - **Number of Search Attributes**: max 100